-Through one means or another, the PCs will end up at Gnomish Curios and Oddities, the shop owned by Berilac Knotwise (male gnome Wiz7) that purchased Ysette's staff from the Reavers.
+Through one means or another, the PCs end up at Gnomish Gold, the shop owned by Gnarmish Koldurth (male gnome Wiz7) the merchant who purchased Gilyvee's staff from the Ravagers.

 Upon a squat stone building at the edge of town, a wooden sign swings lazily in the wind.
-It reads Gnomish Curios and Oddities in both the common and gnomish tongue.
+It reads Gnomish Gold in both the common and gnomish tongue.
 A large window in the front displays some of the wares to be found inside, including an oak-wood staff with silver bands.

-If the PCs enter the shop Berilac will jump up to greet them and ask them if there is anything he can help them with.
-Berilac is a member of the town council in Verbeeg Hill and runs a clean He is also a member of the honest shop.
-Consortium Gnomish of Merchants.
-Moneylenders, Miners, and Gemcutters out of Gildenhand (a guild devoted to promoting fair trade in the region).
+If the PCs enter the shop Gnarmish jumps up to greet them and ask them if there is anything he can help them with.
+Gnarmish is a member of the high council in Verbeeg Hill and runs a clean honest shop.
+He is only about three feet tall and has a ruddy complexion.
+The grey hair upon his head is a sign of his old age.
 He had no idea that the staff was stolen, and paid almost 500 gp for it.
 His shop specializes in rare and unique goods and the staff fit the bill.
 All around his shop are strange and wonderful things, left to the DMs imagination, but all are well out of the PCs price range.
-Berilac is looking to fetch 10,000 gp for the staff alone.
+Gnarmish is looking to fetch 10,000 gp for the staff alone.

-If the PCs actually have the gold, they can purchase it and return to Ysette to retrieve their berries.
+If the PCs actually have the gold, they can purchase it and return to Gilyvee to retrieve their berries.
 Refer to Travel Time Chart 3A to calculate the time it takes to get there.
-Record this time under encounter 6 on Appendix A. Then proceed to the Conclusion.
+Record this time under encounter 6 on Appendix A and then proceed to the Conclusion.
 More than likely the PCs do not have the money necessary to purchase the staff.
-Berilac is a fair man however and will give them the staff for free if they perform one small task for him.
-Berilac needs a letter delivered to the Lord Marshal of the Vesve, head ranger Elrenn Walthair.
-If the players agree to deliver the message, Berilac promises to give them the staff upon their return and hands them the letter to be deliver to the Lord Marshal.
-He tells them to deliver the letter only to the Lord Marshal; no one else is to see it.
-Berilac also will draw upon their map and give them directions to Quaalsten, home of the Lord Marshal.
+Gnarmish is a fair man however and will give them the staff for free if they perform one small task for him.
+Gnarmish needs a letter delivered to the Lord Marshal of the Vesve, head ranger Elrenn Walthair.
+If the players agree to deliver the message, Gnarmish promises to give them the staff upon their return and hands them the wax sealed letter to be deliver to the Lord Marshal.
+He tells them to deliver the letter only to the Lord Marshal.
+He tells them to deliver the letter only to the Lord Marshal.-no one else is to see it.
+Gnarmish also draws a path upon their map and gives them directions to Quaalsten, home of the Lord Marshal.
 The DM should draw this upon Player Handout 1 using Appendix B as a guide.